benmvp/slides/2019/cssconfeu/webdev.md

   * Talking early 2000
 - BGO was like a full web application
   * Geocities handled all the backend
-  * Updated site by pushing new files to their servers with FTP (File Transfer Protocol)
+  * Updated site by pushing new static files directly to their servers with FTP (File Transfer Protocol)
 - **ONE:** Definitely created the logo in Microsoft Paint using PowerPoint clip-art + Comic Sans
 - **TWO:** Trusty-dusty hit counter (broken)
 - **THREE:** Current date display still works
   * For some reason I thought that was necessary
-  * Used `document.writeln`
   - This is why JS is backwards compatible - so my 20yo site still works
 - **FOUR:** I suggested using AOL to view the page
   * "Should be okay" using Internet Explorer or Netscape Navigator